kksgandhi/personal_site/it's hard to evaluate transformational games.md

 Furthermore, it's entirely plausible that games have a variety of secondary benefits (such as [[games research needs longitudinal studies|longitudinal retention]]) that edugame studies can't capture as well.

-Finally, [[transformational games need thoughtful implementation]] which is difficult for low budget games researchers to do.
+Finally, [[designing transformational games]] which is difficult for low budget games researchers to do.
 (And it's hard to quantify as an experimental variable.
 How do you say "oh this game was poorly made" in a paper?)

 [[evaluating transformational games]]